Understanding a Crisis: Iran, Israel and the United States

 (June 24) Recent U.S. strikes against elements of Iran’s nuclear program illustrate why such strikes sometimes occur and why they are often likely to fail.

-Research indicates that states are more likely to attack nuclear programs when the target is a strategic rival, is non-democratic, is relatively weak militarily, and when the costs of strikes are seen as low.
+Research indicates that states are more likely to attack nuclear programs when the target is a strategic rival, is non-democratic, is relatively weak militarily and when the costs of strikes are seen as low.
 All of these factors are likely present in the U.S. strikes.
-Since 1979, Iran and the United States have been geopolitical rivals.
+Since 1979, Iran and the U.S. have been geopolitical rivals.
 Iran is a non-democratic.
 Prior to the strikes, Israeli officials claimed that they had eliminated most of Iran’s air defense systems, perhaps indicating to the administration that there fewer operational risks to the strikes.
 Congress appears unlikely to impose domestic political costs and U.S. officials appear less concerned with incurring international normative costs.
 The administration may also have assumed, based on past experience, that the strikes against nuclear facilities would not trigger a further escalation.
-In the final days of the first Trump administration, the United States killed Iranian General Qassem Soleimani and Iranian retaliation resulted in no casualties and did not escalate further.
+In the final days of the first Trump administration, the U.S. killed Iranian General Qassem Soleimani and Iranian retaliation resulted in no casualties and did not escalate further.

 The U.S. strikes may, at best, be a tactical success and a strategic failure by failing to meaningfully delay or disrupt Iran’s nuclear ambitions, especially relative to a diplomatic solution, though it is too early to tell.

-Research shows that strikes against nuclear facilities are likely to succeed when the nuclear program is new and underdeveloped, depends on external support, features a small number of chokepoints known to the attacker, and is physically vulnerable to strikes.
+Research shows that strikes against nuclear facilities are likely to succeed when the nuclear program is new and underdeveloped, depends on external support, features a small number of chokepoints known to the attacker and is physically vulnerable to strikes.
 Perhaps only the last condition is fulfilled in the recent U.S. strikes, though even this remains unclear.

 Iran possesses a relatively mature nuclear program, featuring multiple facilities which would need to be targeted, including deeply buried structures.
 Iran’s nuclear program also is largely self-sufficient, having already developed and installed hundreds of centrifuges and stockpiled highly enriched uranium.